 The AOM Ph.D. degree in the College of Agricultural and Life Sciences is an advanced degree in technical management.
 It emphasizes managerial, quantitative techniques, and technologies as applied to agricultural business and operations management.
 A Ph.D. degree plan of study is based on all work completed beyond the B.S. degree, with a required minimum of 54 course work credits and a total of 90 credits including research credits.
 Students are required to take research credits during their semester of graduation (3 Fall/Spring, 2/Summer).
 Graduate credit is awarded for courses numbered 5000 and above.
 The work in the major field must be in courses numbered 5000 or above.
-Courses in the minor field cannot be substituted for departmental major courses (ABE/AOM/PKG).For work outside the major, courses numbered 3000 or above, not to exceed 6 credits, may be taken provided they are part of an approved plan of study.
-The plan of study must include courses from the following groups:
+Courses in the minor field cannot be substituted for departmental major courses (ABE/AOM/PKG).
+For work outside the major, courses numbered 3000 or above, not to exceed 6 credits, may be taken provided they are part of an approved plan of study.
+The plan of study must include concentrations in the Quantitative Area, and the Operations, Systems and Managerial Area.
+Each plan of study must include courses from the following groups: